cosmos/ibc/spec/core/ics-003-connection-semantics/UPGRADES.md

     version = pickVersion(versionsIntersection) // throws if there is no intersection

-    // both connection ends must be mutually compatible. restoreConnectionUnless(IsCompatible(counterpartyConnection, proposedUpgrade.Connection))
+    // both connection ends must be mutually compatible.
+    // this function has been left unspecified since it will depend on the specific structure of the new connection.
+    // It is the responsibility of implementations to make sure that verification that the proposed new connections
+    // on either side are correctly constructed according to the new version selected. restoreConnectionUnless(IsCompatible(counterpartyConnection, proposedUpgrade.Connection))

     upgradeStatus = UpgradeStatus{